AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/conditions.rst

 Conditions
 ==========

+.. seealso:: :ref:`How to create, edit, and delete conditions <conditionsV2>`

 Conditions set limits on variable's values (whether it's a user's input or an output value resulting from a calculation).
 We use conditions and their messages to tell our users that something in their calculation is wrong.